AlexZzz/easydiskbench/README.md

 Runs `plot.py` to plot graphs from `./results/*` directories.
 You may pass any other directories as arguments:
 `./plot-all.sh ./results/first ./results/second`

+This script assumes that the given directories contain the same set of files.
+It will plot all the results on one plot if filename is the same.

 ## plot.py

 Plots graphs from FIO log passed with `-i` argument. `--interval (msec)` is used to count median or distribution for the time interval in milliseconds.